bower/bower.github.io/docs/pluggable-resolvers.md

 A Pluggable Resolver is just an npm package that you install as `devDependency` in the `package.json` of your repository, or install globally with `npm install -g`.

-Then, you need to declare what Pluggable Resolvers your project uses, by adding entries to the `resolvers` section of [.bowerrc](/docs/config).
+Then, you need to declare what Pluggable Resolvers your project uses.
+There are two ways to specify a Pluggable Resolver in your project

+* Add entries to the `resolvers` section of [.bowerrc](/docs/config).
 To give an example:

     {% highlight json %}
     {
       "resolvers": [
         "bitbucket-resolver",
         "github-enterprise-resolver"
       ]
     }
     {% endhighlight %}

+* pass the pluggable resolver via CLI in the form of

+    ```
+    bower install --config.resolvers="My-resolver1"
+    //or
+    bower install --config.resolvers="/Users/anypath/pkg"
+    //or
+    bower install --config.resolvers="/Users/path-without-comma/pkg, other-resolver-pkg-in-require-range"
+    ```

 Bower tries to use resolvers in the order specified.
 If no custom resolver matches the source being processed, Bower fallbacks to default resolvers (git, github, filesystem, svn, registry).